-KVM over IP switches (also known as IP KVM switches) provide secure bios level access and control of servers and other network devices utilizing a browser via the network.
-KVM over IP solutions can be used to enhance or to replace in-band solutions such as RDP, VNC, SSH or other out-of-band access solutions such as remote access cards for a more reliable and secure way to manage an IT infrastructure.
-KVM over IP solutions can also be integrated with power strips to provide remote reboot capabilities and measure power consumption down to the outlet level.
-Additional features of KVM over IP include Virtual Media, Command Line Access to serial ports and support for Smart Card/CAC readers.
-KVM over IP switches come in various configurations to support every IT environment from large data centers to stand alone server racks as well as distributed environments including labs and branch offices.
+KVM over IP solutions (also known as IP KVM switches or digital KVMs) provide secure bios level access and control of servers and network devices utilizing a browser via the network.
+KVM over IP solutions can be used to enhance or to replace in-band solutions such as RDP, VNC, SSH or other out-of-band access solutions such as remote access cards for a reliable and secure way to manage an IT infrastructure.

 What is Virtual Media?

 Virtual Media for KVM switches allows for the mounting of storage devices, disks and ISO images over the network.
 Virtual media functions as if the remote media was directly attached to the server, allowing the target computer to be booted to any number of virtual drives.

 Once attached, virtual media allows the remote administration of a number of tasks: from installing applications, patches, and complete operating installs to virus scanning and diagnostics.
 Additionally, these tasks can be performed simultaneously on all servers attached to the KVM switch without a physical presence in the server room.